sztulev/learn/java/OCAJP11/string.md

 ```

 ## Concatentation
+the + operator can be used in two ways within the same line of code

 1. If both operands are numeric, + means numeric addition.  `System.out.println(1 + 2); // 3`
 2. If either operand is a String, + means concatenation.  `System.out.println("a" + "b"); // ab`